ServiceInnovationLab/staging-site/_insights/lab-journey.md

 In late 2019, DIA announced it was closing closethe lab and this would happen  by 30 June, 2020.
 The decision was part of the move to explore system-wide delivery of integrated services, addressing  significant barriers the lab had faced in terms of funding structures and the single-agency approach..
 Much of the work programme transitioned to the relevant lead agencies and DIA’sDigital Public Service branch aimed to continue a level of support to agencies that did not have  in-house service designers.
 It also started exploring, with other agencies, a better approach to delivering integrated services at a system level..

 The transition period coincided with the arrival of Covid-19 in early 2020.
-The wider government response and need to work remotely under level 3 and 4 enabled the lab to help other teams by sharing its experience of agile and digital collaborative practice, while also  continuing to deliver itswork programme.
+The wider government response and need to work remotely under Alert Level 3 and 4 enabled the lab to help other teams by sharing its experience of agile and digital collaborative practice, while also  continuing to deliver itswork programme.

 #### Features